A midwifery student using a respirator on a baby manikin with a tutor overseeing

 What is a Midwifery degree?

 Modern midwives do much more than assist with birth.
-They work closely with other healthcare professionals to support women throughout pregnancy and childbirth.
+They work closely with other healthcare professionals to support women and birthing people throughout pregnancy and childbirth.

 We’ll help you develop into a competent midwife who’s able to work as a team member or leader.
 Your time will be divided equally between classroom study and supervised placements.